 When you carry a credit card, you have the purchasing power of whatever your credit limit is without the risk of carrying that same amount of cash.
 Most of us wouldn’t feel comfortable walking around with thousands of dollars in our pockets.
 When you carry your credit card, you are essentially maintaining your purchasing power while eliminating the risk of losing your money.

 We all know how important budgeting is for staying on top of your finances and reaching your financial goals.
-Using credit cards for everyday expenses makes budgeting all the more easier.
+Using credit cards for everyday expenses makes budgeting easier.
 Since credit cards are linked to online accounts, you can easily track your transactions upon logging in.

 You can link your credit card to a service like Personal Capital to track your spending or download your transactions into a spreadsheet.
 Either way, using your credit card for those expenses eliminates the need to enter your expenses manually and ultimately saves you time.